 The student may request to proceed with an immediate hearing, except in cases which may result in suspension or expulsion.
-The conduct officer may refuse to hear the case and refer it to another conduct officer or conduct board.
+The hearing officer may refuse to hear the case and refer it to another hearing officer.

-5.8 Hearing Options
+5.8 Conduct Hearings

-The Code of Student Conduct resolution process is facilitated trough an administrative hearing or a conduct board hearing.

-Cases are normally heard through administrative hearings.
-In certain situations, a student may request a conduct board hearing (see Section 5.10, Conduct Board Hearings).
-The university also reserves the right to submit the case to a conduct board either initially or at any point in an administrative hearing if:

-a) It becomes apparent the case may warrant suspension or expulsion or

-b) The conduct officer is unable to hear the case due to a conflict of interest or any other reason.
+The Code of Student Conduct resolution process is facilitated through an administrative hearing.
+An administrative hearing involves the accused student, hearing officer and any other individuals necessary to determine whether or not there has been a violation of university policies.
+The hearing officer is the NDSU representative assigned to process an alleged violation of university policies.
+At this hearing, the student has a right to make a written and/or oral statement describing the event(s) that led to the charges.

+In all cases involving an allegation of sexual misconduct, the accused student and the alleged victim shall have equal procedural rights as detailed in Policy 603.

+When a case has potential to result in suspension or expulsion, the hearing will be recorded and retained as part of the student’s file.
+In some situations, the hearing officer may recommend to the dean of student life that a video recording may be more appropriate than an audio recording.
+Notice will be provided to the student no less than two business days before the hearing.
+Access to the recording will be made available for the purpose of preparing an appeal.
+Requests for access should be directed to the Dean of Student Life Office.

+The hearing officer will provide written notice of the findings to the student stating whether or not the Code of Student Conduct was violated.
+The written notice will include sanctions and terms and/or conditions for continued enrollment or re-enrollment, if any.
+The notice will generally be provided within 10 business days following the hearing.
+The dean of student life may grant time extensions, if necessary.

 University administrators who have direct responsibility for student organizations will process conduct cases related to fraternities, sororities and student organizations.
 Individual organizational boards will address only violations of those organizational standards, not violations of this code.

-The student’s rights remain the same regardless of the type of hearing.
+5.9 Student Advisory Options

-The student and conduct officer each have the right to have a person present who may act in an advisory capacity.
-The role of the hearing advisor shall be to advise his/her own party, not to participate in the hearing.
-Hearing advisors who do not respect this provision may be cautioned by the conduct officer/chair of the board and if they persist, may be asked to leave.
+The student has the right to have a person present who may act in an advisory capacity.
+Hearing advisors may not serve as witnesses.
+Hearing advisors who do not comply with hearing procedures or the directives of the hearing officer may be cautioned by the hearing officer and if they persist, may be asked to leave.

-If the student chooses to have an attorney present as his or her hearing advisor, NDSU may request general counsel be present as well.
-The role of an attorney shall be to advise his or her client, not to participate in the hearing.
-Attorneys who do not respect this provision may be cautioned by the conduct officer/chair of the board and if they persist, may be asked to leave.
+If a student chooses to have an attorney present as his or her hearing advisor, NDSU may request legal representation be present as well.
+In cases that do not involve potential for suspension or expulsion, the role of an attorney shall be to advise his or her client, not to participate in the hearing.
+Attorneys who do not respect this provision may be cautioned by the hearing officer and if they persist, may be asked to leave.

-5.9 Administrative Hearings

-An administrative hearing involves the accused student, conduct officer and any other individuals necessary to determine whether or not there has been a violation of university policies.
-The conduct officer is the NDSU representative assigned to process an alleged violation of university policies.
-At this hearing, the student has a right to make a written and/or oral statement describing the event(s) that led to the charges.
-An administrative hearing can result in a more timely resolution of the conflict and the involvement of fewer individuals.

-Sanctions imposed following an administrative hearing may not include suspension or expulsion unless the student receives prior written notice that the case was serious enough to warrant suspension or expulsion, and the student voluntarily waived the right to a hearing by a conduct board.

-The hearing officer of the administrative hearing will provide written notice of the findings to the student stating whether or not the Code of Student Conduct was violated.
-The written notice will include sanctions and terms and conditions for continued enrollment or re-enrollment, if any, issued by the hearing officer of the administrative hearing.
-The notice will generally be sent within 10 business days following the hearing.
-The dean of student life may grant time extensions, if necessary.
+In cases that could result in suspension or expulsion, attorneys or nonattorney advocates may fully participate, which means they may make opening and closing statements, examine and cross-examine (through the hearing officer) witnesses present during the hearing, and provide the student with support, guidance and advice throughout the process.

+,.